Easy Blackberry Cobbler Recipe

 Step-by-Step Instructions

-Melted butter in a white baking dish
+Melted butter in a white baking dish.

-Flour mixture in a glass bowl
+Flour mixture for cobbler crust in a glass bowl.

 Make the cobbler batter.
 Whisk together the flour, sugar, baking powder, and salt.
 Pour in the milk and whisk until smooth and well combined.